SCCapstone/CodersNotPosers/README.md

 # Testing - 492

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.
+In 492, you will write automated tests.
+When you do, you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.

-Sign-In Test:
-   - In order to run this test, you type 'npm test' in the terminal in the main directory, and the test itself can be found in src\screens\___tests___.

-The behavioral tests are in `/test/casper/`.
+The unit and behavioral tests are in the __tests__ folder in the unit-testing branch.

-Sign-up Screen test:
-   - In order to run this test, you must type 'npm test' in the terminal in the main directory.
-     This test includes a test on the left arrow button, sign up button, and campus selection button which should all move the user to a different screen.
+To download all the required dependencies, run:

+npm install

+To run all the tests in the __tests__ folder, run:

+npm test

 ## Testing Technology - 492

-In some cases you need to install test runners, etc. Explain how.
+We are using Jest, a popular testing framework for JavaScript applications, to write and execute automated tests for our React Native screens.
+To install Jest, run:

+npm install jest --save-dev

 ## Running Tests - 492

-Explain how to run the automated tests.
+To run the tests using Jest, execute the following command in your terminal:

+npm test

+Jest will execute each test case and provide you with the results in the console.
+If all tests pass, you'll see a green checkmark, indicating that your screen is working as expected.
+If any tests fail, Jest will provide detailed information about the failure, allowing you to identify and fix any issues.

 # Authors